0xJayPi/ethernaut/README.md

 ## Ethernaut Exploits

-I'll use this repo to track my approach to hack each level of The Ethernaut
+I'll use this repo to track my approach to hack each level of [The Ethernaut](https://ethernaut.openzeppelin.com/)

 Folders Structure:
 - instance: levels files from the contract instances
-- test: exploit for each level in a forked chain
+- test: test of the exploit locally
 - script: exploit for each level in the actual chain
 - broadcast: transactions record in sepolia